Ameresco, Inc. (NYSE:AMRC) EVP David Anderson Sells 15,000 Shares

-Ameresco, Inc. (NYSE:AMRC) EVP David Anderson sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 15th.
-The shares were sold at an average price of $47.20, for a total value of $708,000.00.
-Following the transaction, the executive vice president now directly owns 50,000 shares of the company’s stock, valued at $2,360,000.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Ameresco, Inc. (NYSE:AMRC) EVP David Anderson sold 15,000 shares of the company’s stock in a transaction dated Friday, December 18th.
+The stock was sold at an average price of $50.04, for a total transaction of $750,600.00.
+Following the sale, the executive vice president now directly owns 35,000 shares of the company’s stock, valued at approximately $1,751,400.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Ameresco (NYSE:AMRC) last issued its quarterly earnings results on Monday, November 2nd.
-The utilities provider reported $0.38 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.25 by $0.13.
-The firm had revenue of $282.51 million during the quarter, compared to analyst estimates of $244.86 million.
-Ameresco had a return on equity of 12.88% and a net margin of 5.15%.
-On average, research analysts predict that Ameresco, Inc. will post 1.01 earnings per share for the current fiscal year.
+Several equities research analysts recently weighed in on the stock.
+Craig Hallum upped their price objective on shares of Ameresco from $38.00 to $50.00 and gave the stock a “buy” rating in a research report on Tuesday, November 3rd.
+Canaccord Genuity upped their price objective on shares of Ameresco from $36.00 to $50.00 and gave the stock a “buy” rating in a research report on Thursday, October 15th.
+Zacks Investment Research raised shares of Ameresco from a “hold” rating to a “buy” rating and set a $41.00 price objective for the company in a research report on Friday, October 9th.
+B. Riley boosted their target price on Ameresco from $48.00 to $50.00 and gave the stock a “buy” rating in a research note on Tuesday, November 3rd.
+Finally, Oppenheimer boosted their target price on Ameresco from $33.00 to $43.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 3rd.
+Seven equities research analysts have rated the stock with a buy rating, Ameresco presently has an average rating of “Buy” and a consensus target price of $43.86.

-A number of equities analysts recently issued reports on the company.
-B. Riley increased their price objective on Ameresco from $48.00 to $50.00 and gave the stock a “buy” rating in a report on Tuesday, November 3rd.
-Oppenheimer increased their price objective on Ameresco from $33.00 to $43.00 and gave the stock an “outperform” rating in a report on Tuesday, November 3rd.
-Craig Hallum increased their price objective on Ameresco from $38.00 to $50.00 and gave the stock a “buy” rating in a report on Tuesday, November 3rd.
-Zacks Investment Research raised Ameresco from a “hold” rating to a “buy” rating and set a $41.00 price objective for the company in a report on Friday, October 9th.
-Finally, Canaccord Genuity increased their price objective on Ameresco from $36.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, October 15th.
-Seven research analysts have rated the stock with a buy rating, Ameresco presently has a consensus rating of “Buy” and an average target price of $43.86.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Strs Ohio acquired a new position in shares of Ameresco in the third quarter valued at approximately $644,000.
+Sei Investments Co. increased its position in Ameresco by 263.1% during the 3rd quarter.
+Sei Investments Co. now owns 32,162 shares of the utilities provider’s stock valued at $1,074,000 after purchasing an additional 23,305 shares during the period.
+Voloridge Investment Management LLC acquired a new stake in Ameresco during the 3rd quarter valued at approximately $2,118,000.
+Cubist Systematic Strategies LLC acquired a new stake in Ameresco during the 3rd quarter valued at approximately $287,000.
+Finally, AQR Capital Management LLC increased its position in Ameresco by 41.8% during the 3rd quarter.
+AQR Capital Management LLC now owns 19,081 shares of the utilities provider’s stock valued at $637,000 after purchasing an additional 5,626 shares during the period.
+33.25% of the stock is owned by institutional investors.

 Ameresco Company Profile